Unless the context indicates otherwise, as used in OEBB administrative rules, the following definitions will apply:

 (13) “Dependent” means and includes the eligible employee’s spouse or domestic partner, or child as defined by OAR 111-010-0010(7), unless otherwise defined in another OEBB rule.

-(14) “Documented district policies” means Educational Entities’ policies and practices that apply to an employee group and are submitted to the Oregon Educators Benefit Board during the plan selection process.
-Educational Entities’ policies and practices must be identified and submitted with the applicable employee group plan selections.
+(14) “Documented entity policies” means Entities’ policies and practices that apply to an employee group and are submitted to the Oregon Educators Benefit Board during the plan selection process.
+Entities’ policies and practices must be identified and submitted with the applicable employee group plan selections.

 (15) "Eligible Domestic partner," unless otherwise defined by a collective bargaining agreement or documented district policy in effect on January 31, 2008, means and includes the following: